aedorian/proget/README.md

 Shoot 'em up project made in C for a 2nd year computer science programming class\
 With a custom engine handling:
-- multiple bullets at the same time (up to 250)
+- multiple bullets at the same time (up to... probably a lot)
 - a scriptable wave system with customisable enemy movement

 ### How to run?